-This indicates the percent of residents who retained mobility levels over time.
-Optimizing mobility is usually a good sign for residents' health.
+This tells you the percentage of residents that were able to retain mobility over time.
+Optimizing mobility can be a good sign for residents' well-being.

 Short-term Care: Rehospitalizations

-This is a measure of the number of times residents are rehospitalized per 1,000 days of short-term patient care.
-Staying out of the hospital during rehabilitation is important to restoring the health of patients.
+Measures the number of rehospitalizations per 1,000 days of short-term patient care.
+Keeping residents out of the hospital during rehabilitation is important to restoring the physical well-being of residents.

 Short-term Care: ER Visits

-This is a measure of the number of times residents are sent to the emergency room per 1,000 days of short-term patient care.
-Avoiding medical emergencies is one way to gauge the well-being of patients during rehabilitation.
+This metric is a measure of the number of times residents are sent to the emergency room per thousand days of short-term care.
+Avoiding medical emergencies is one way to measure patient care during rehabilitation.

 Short-term Care: Facilitates Functional Improvement

-This indicates the percent of short-term care residents that experienced functional improvements, such as with activities of daily living.
-Higher levels of independence with activities of daily living often correlates with better rehabilitation.
+This indicates the percent of short-term stay residents who saw functional improvements, such as with activities of daily living.

 - Cherokee Regional Medical CenterCritical Access Hospitals 0.26 miles away300 Sioux Valley Drive Cherokee Iowa 51012Voluntary non-profit - Private(712) 225-5101